-Alex Haley On The Horror of Slavery And On Equatorial Africa
+Alex Haley On The Character of Kunta Kinte And On Equatorial Africa

-Alex Haley Discussess The Horror of Slavery (1977)
+Alex Haley On The Character of Kunta Kinte (1977)

 EPCOT Center: The Opening Celebration (1982)

-A clip from the Canadian Broadcasting Corporation (CBC) Digital Archives where Alex Haley talks about recreating the trip a slave took and how it nearly brought him to suicide while doing so.
+A clip from the Canadian Broadcasting Corporation (CBC) Digital Archives where Alex Haley talks about recreating the trip of Kunta Kinte and by doing so it nearly brought him to suicide.